 1. Olive oil

 "In Ikaria, we found that people aged 65 and older that consume at least four ounces of olive oil per day were associated with the lowest mortality rates,” says Dan Buettner, founder of Blue Zones.
 “In other words, relatively high olive oil consumption seemed to predict higher life expectancy.”
-Olive oil is also very popular in the Blue Zone regions of Sardinia and Loma Linda.
+Olive oil is also very popular in the Blue Zone regions of Sardinia and Loma Linda, and happens to be one of the top anti-inflammatory oils particularly great for cooking.

 "Olive oil is high in omega-3 fatty acids, which are great for heart health," Melissa Rifkin, MS, RD previously told Well+Good.
 Besides being full of these beneficial fats, it's also a good source of antioxidants.
 Both of these reasons are why it's been linked in countless scientific studies to reducing inflammation.